LSSTDESC/chroma/galsim/index.md

 permalink: /GalSim/home/
 ---

-As part of this analysis, we have added the capability to simulate wavelength-dependent surface brightness profiles to the open source galaxy simulation package [GalSim](https://github.com/GalSim-developers/GalSim), which is being used to in the [GREAT3](http://www.great3challenge.info) shape measurement data challenge.
-The new chromatic API makes it convenient to simulate both the effects of chromatic PSFs and chromatic galaxies (which are also referred to as galaxies with color gradients).
+As part of this analysis, we have added the capability to simulate wavelength-dependent surface brightness profiles to the open source galaxy simulation package [GalSim](https://github.com/GalSim-developers/GalSim), which is being used in the [GREAT3](http://www.great3challenge.info) shape measurement data challenge.
+The new chromatic API makes it convenient to simulate both the effects of chromatic PSFs and chromatic galaxies (also referred to as galaxies with color gradients).

 As an example, a simulation of a bulge+disk galaxy convolved with an atmospheric PSF and observed in the _r_-band might look like: